Nightcaper/DarkestHour-RealismRevivedMutator/README.md

-I'm going off memory from this point, in the section **[Editor.Engine]** there should be a bunch of lines saying *EditPackage=* with a bunch of packages.
+I'm going off memory from this point, in the section **[Editor.EditorEngine]** there should be a bunch of lines saying *EditPackage=* with a bunch of packages.
 Go to the bottom of all that where it's *EditPackages=DH_Construction* or something to that degree.
 Make a space right underneath that line, and type, *EditPackages=RealismRevived*.